pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

                 add a hover state to the employee items

-# PHASE 3: Extra Credit Features: NEXT UP
+# PHASE 3: Extra Credit Features: COMPLETE

     To get an "exceeds" rating,
     you can expand on the project in the following ways: